Facebook Ad Templates [2020] [UPDATED]

 Why use Facebook Ad Templates?

-- Ad templates maximize ad space.
-With Facebook’s format of 1200 x 628 pixels, templates let you fill out space with a stunning ad.
+• Ad templates maximize ad space.
+With Facebook’s format of 1200 x 628 pixels, templates let you fill out the area with a stunning ad.

-- Ad templates are easy to recreate.
-When you have a template, all you have to do is replicate the key elements and you’re ads are good to go.
+• Ad templates are easy to recreate.
+When you have a template, you must replicate the key elements, and your ads are good to go.

 How to Create Facebook Ad Templates

-As a Facebook marketing agency, we see a lot of different ads appear on our newsfeed.
-We also help a lot of clients setup and launch their ad campaigns.
+As a Facebook marketing agency, many ads appear on our newsfeed.
+We also help many clients set up and launch their ad campaigns.

 While there may not be a specific place to find Facebook ad templates online, you can learn from Facebook ad examples, extract the key ideas, and apply them to your ad campaign.

-When you’re creating your ads, there are a few tools and resources online you can use for images and design.
+When creating your ads, there are a few online tools and resources you can use for images and design.

 Images for Facebook Ads:

-Alternatively, you can always use your images or hire a designer to create brand-specific styles for your ads.
+Alternatively, you can always use your images or hire a designer to create brand-specific ad styles.

 Icons & Logos for Facebook Ads: